lingjuanlv/MAP-attack/README.md

 Requirements:

 Matlab

 KDE toolbox (https://www.ics.uci.edu/~ihler/code/kde.html)

 Note:

 Put @kde under the your directory and set path in matlab.
 For example:
-/home/ihler/myMatlabCode/@kde
-add to my path: '/home/ihler/myMatlabCode'
+/home/ihler/myMatlabCode/@kde, then add it to my path: '/home/ihler/myMatlabCode'

 Remember to cite the following papers if you use any of the code: